 The highlighted areas contain high-strength steel to protect passengers.
 Use a hydraulic cutter to cut these areas.
 Cutting through this material may take longer than expected.

-Wear insulated gloves and personal protective equipment (PPE) when cutting high-strength steel.
+Wear personal protective equipment (PPE) when cutting high-strength steel.

 Never cut or damage the Do Not Cut areas.